What Hi-Fi? Verdict

 Volume issues aside it is all good news here.
 The Px8’s midrange is crisp and clear, communicating vocal nuances superbly.
 These headphones reveal an impressive amount of detail and just as importantly present it in a musically cohesive way.
 There is a reassuring sense of control here and the ability to track low-level instrumental strands, even when the music gets busy.

 You also get a good sense of rhythmic drive along with all the analysis.
-These B&Ws are a fun listen that communicate the energy in the music well.
+These B&Ws are fun to listen to and are able to communicate the energy in the music well.
 It helps that they are impressively agile and responsive, tracking the music signal with the determination of a bloodhound.

 We switch to Stravinsky’s The Rite Of Spring and the Px8 continue to shine.
 They convey the music’s dynamic sweeps superbly and reveal plenty of low-level detail in the recording.
 We’re impressed by the headphones’ composure when the music gets demanding and the feeling of scale and authority they generate.
 This is something that headphones as a breed don’t tend to do so well.